cognix-labs/promptlab/samples/custom_metric/README.md

 # Custom Metric

-This sample ([custom_metric.py](custom_metric.py)) demonstrates how to use PromptLab to use a custom evaluation metric.
-This also open ups the opprtunity to use external evaluation libraries like Ragas or Azure Evaluation SDK to use with PromptLab.
+This sample ([custom_metric.py](custom_metric.py)) demonstrates how to create custom evaluation metric.
+This also opens up the opprtunity to use external evaluation libraries like Ragas or Azure Evaluation SDK to use with PromptLab.

 ## Creating custom metric